 When the federal census enumeration was made in 1900, the Burketts dwelled in Vale Summit, Allegany County, MD, where he earned his wages as a coal miner.
 William continued his laborers as a miner into 1910, at which time his son Carl also worked as a coal miner.

 By 1920, he had begun working for the Luke Paper Mills.
 Circa 1922, their home was in Pumpie, MD, thought actually to be East Frostburg, known at the time as "Pompey Smash" and today as Vale Summit, in Allegany County.
+His is known to have been employed as a local constable in 1928.

 The 1930 federal census lists William as a coal miner and sharing a home in Eckhart Mines with son Earl and daughter-in-law Pearl.
 Eventually he relocated to Canton, Stark County, OH.